novanai/novanai.rtfd.io/docs/source/hikari-guides/lightbulb.rst

 .. note::

-    Ephemeral response only work with slash commands, not prefix commands
+    Ephemeral response only work with application commands, not prefix commands

 Part 6 - Message Components
 ====================================